ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "Scratch Team do their actual job challenge (impossible)" -Hexagon, 2024 (This is the only thing Hexagon has ever said that is factually correct)

 "I'm better in bed than my viewers." -Chess Simp, 2025

+"Infinite punishment for finite actions is stupid." -Anyone with a brain, date unknown

 "I want Sir Pentious to be a slithering tryhard in bed with me" -Gooseworx, 2018